Getting a Manicure or Pedicure for Men – Grooming Tips

 Step 5: Cut Back the Cuticles

 Cut any extra cuticle with a cuticle clipper - not with your fingers.
 Don’t get too aggressive here because ripping at loose cuticle can cause bleeding, swelling, hang nails, and even infections.
+Nail care for men should be gentle and easy, not harsh.

 If your cuticles are really out of shape, use a cuticle stick to push them gently back towards the end of the toe nail.